Prmurray/BridgeHackathon/README.md

 Running `python api.py` will start a Flask API on localhost:5000, containing a single POST route on `/search`.
 This endpoint takes a JSON payload with the shape `{"skills": "search terms here"}` and responds with the GPT-generated consultant recommendations in the shape `{"recommendations": "Here are the top 3 consultants who best fit the skill..."}`.

+### REACH OUT TO WES OR PATRICK FOR OPENAI TOKEN AND AZURE DB PASSWORD
+these will be added to the config.py file

 ### DB update (by patrick)
 when executed, the parse_profiles file will load all of the files from the profiles/ directory into the consultants table in azure db. then when the gpt.py file gets executed, it will query the database for profile data.